sparrowcode/PermissionsKit/README.md

 ![](/resources/request-permission - baner.png)

-## Sorry
-A few days the project will be improved.
-I'm trying to quickly fix bugs and realize designed plans.
-But it takes time.
-If you fear of changes, but would like to use the project, wait quite a bit

 ## About
 Module work proved long ago.
 This project is a module for managing permissions with the visual part and the possibility of customization.
 Beautiful dialog increases chances of obtaining a permit (which is important when we request notification).
 Simple control of module saves hours of development.
 You can use the project with just two lines of code!